-Persuasion can be defined as the process by which a communicator attempts to convince a person or group to change their attitude or behavior in regards to a particular issue by communicating a message in an atmosphere of free choice (1).
+Persuasion can be defined as the process by which a communicator attempts to convince a person or group to change their attitude or behaviour in regards to a particular issue by communicating a message in an atmosphere of free choice (1).
 Persuasive messages can utilize all forms of stimuli, including words, images, sounds, etc., and generally communicators trying to persuade attempt to do so by appealing to a person’s reason through the use of logical argument and scientific methodology, or to their emotion through the use of techniques such as advertising, propaganda, and faith.
 Persuasion is closely related to rhetoric, which is a practice that “aims to improve the facility of speakers or writers who attempt to inform, persuade, or motivate particular audiences in specific situations” (2).
 Some of the earliest examples of rhetoric can be found in the Akkadian writings of the princess and priestess Enheduanna (ca. 2285-2250 BC) (3).

 In modern psychology, persuasion has been studied systematically by researchers such as Robert Cialdini, who has identified 6 basic principles apparent in most methods of persuasion taught to professionals in ‘influence professions’ such as sales and marketing (4).
 The principles are: